rintoj/ngx-virtual-scroller/README.md

 | childHeight *(DEPRECATED)*         | `number`          | The minimum height of the item template's cell.
 Use this if `enableUnequalChildrenSizes` isn't working well enough.
 (The actual rendered size of the first cell is used by default if not specified.)
 | childWidth *(DEPRECATED)*          | `number`          | The minimum width of the item template's cell.
 Use this if `enableUnequalChildrenSizes` isn't working well enough.
 (The actual rendered size of the first cell is used by default if not specified.)

-Note: The Events without the "vs" prefix have been deprecated because they might conflict with native DOM events due to their "bubbling" nature.
+*Note* - The Events without the "vs" prefix have been deprecated because they might conflict with native DOM events due to their "bubbling" nature.
 See https://github.com/angular/angular/issues/13997
 An example is if an <input> element inside <virtual-scroller> emits a "change" event which bubbles up to the (change) handler of virtual-scroller.
 Using the vs prefix will prevent this bubbling conflict because there are currently no official DOM events prefixed with vs.

 ## Use parent scrollbar